FAQs, BEFORE & AFTERCARE, TERMS & CONDITIONS

 No alcohol or caffeine on the day of the procedure.

-Please not that you will be more sensitive during your menstrual cycle.
+Please note that you will be more sensitive during your menstrual cycle.

 AFTER YOUR TREATMENT

 Holy Brows!
-You now have your Perfectly shaped eyebrows and it can be met with a number of side effects: lingering glances from complete strangers, complements from dear friends and the uncontrollable urge to snap multiple selfies.
-For it to last 1-5 years, consider the following points because we want you to always look beautiful and be satisfied with your Permanent Makeup.
+You now have your perfectly shaped eyebrows, and it can be met with several side effects: lingering glances from complete strangers, compliments from dear friends, and the uncontrollable urge to snap multiple selfies.
+For it to last 1-5 years, consider the following points, because we want you to always look beautiful and be satisfied with your Permanent Makeup.

 Please note: Eyebrows will appear darker and bolder due to natural scabbing and healing for the first 10 days.
 This is very common for all permanent cosmetic procedures.